front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 > If you feel the need to understand why we went for this organization, feel
 > free to refer to the [components history page](#TODO-lien-history) first.

-In this section, we will build a Business Component.
+In this section, we will build a **Business Component**.
 If you have already gone through the [Create an UI component](#TODO-lien-create-ui-component), the core concept is the same.

 ## What is a Business component

-A **Business** component will reside in the `src/theme/modules` directory.
-Those components are not meant to be reused a lot in your application, they are build with a very specific use in mind.
+A Business component will reside in the `src/theme/modules` directory.
+Those components are not meant to be reused a lot in your application, they are build with a **very specific use in mind**.
 When creating a custom theme, they will naturally emerge from your Pages components.

 To illustrate this, Imagine that you are building the homepage for your store.
 You add a big hero image on top, some products's listings for news and sales, a reinsurance banner, etc.

-Quickly, you will want to extract some components from your page to avoid a big bloated file.
-Some of those components will be extracted as reusable **UI** components but some are just very specific to your page and there is no much sense to put them in the **ui** folder.
+Quickly, you will want to **extract** some components from your page to avoid a _big bloated file_.
+Some of those components will be extracted as **reusable UI components** but some are just very specific to your page and there is no much sense to put them in the ui folder.

+> They are often a mix between UI components and custom layout.
+They may be
+> splitted in multiples components if they are big enough.

 We put those components in the `src/theme/modules` directory.
-Generally, they are linked to your **Business** and often needs backend data like CMS content or store information.
+Generally, they are linked to **your business** and often needs backend data like CMS content or store information.
 We refer to them as **Business components** or even **modules**.

-> Modules are oftem a mix between **UI** components and custom layout.
-They may
-> be splitted in multiples components if they are big enough.
-Opposed to the
-> Unlike **UI** components, **Business** ones are often _smart_ and contain
+> Unlike UI components, Business ones are often _smart_ and contain logic.
+We
-> logic.
-We try to extract this logic in **Enhancers**, more on that later.
+> try to extract this logic in **Enhancers**, more on that later.

 ## What are we going to build

-To explain the concept and the emergeance of modules, we will now add a store locator to our home page and see how to extract it properly as a module.
+To explain the concept and the emergeance of modules, we will now add a **store locator** to our home page and see how to extract it properly as a module.

 Before diving into the code, we have to introduce a new concept: **Enhancers**.
 In this case, it will be responsible to fetch the data from our **GraphQL schema**, transform the data and feed it to our component.

-The **Enhancers** are not means to be only data fetchers, in Front-Commerce contain most of the **Business logic** of our application, we use the [Higher-Order Components pattern (HOC)](https://reactjs.org/docs/higher-order-components.html) to create them.
+The **Enhancers** are not means to only be _data fetchers_, they contain most of the **Business logic** of our application, we use the [Higher-Order Components pattern (HOC)](https://reactjs.org/docs/higher-order-components.html) to create them.

-> We use a react library: [Recompose](https://github.com/acdlite/recompose) to
+> In Front-Commerce, we use a react library:
-> handle composition of **HOC**, it provides a lots of helpers which are really
+> [Recompose](https://github.com/acdlite/recompose) to handle composition of
+> **HOC**, it provides a lots of helpers which are really usefull to _enrich_
-> usefull to **enrich** our components.
+> our components.

 In the following steps, we are going to build our store locator.
+It will be a simple marker on a map indicating where to find our store.

 ### Installing the dependencies